tolaked/Learning/README.md

 # useMemo Hook
 - A react hook that memoizes the result of a function.
 It can  be used for optimizing functions doing heavy calculations.

+# useRef Hook
+- A react hook used in referencing a DOM element .Also used to store mutable variables without triggering a re-render